technofocus-pte/aistudio-end-to-end-baseline-architecture/README.md

 This is a second option for deploying the flow.
 With this option, you deploy the flow to Azure App Service instead of the managed online endpoint.
 At a high level, you must do the following:

 - Prerequisites - Ensure you have the prerequisites
-- Download your flow - Download the flow from the Azure AI Studio
+- Download your flow - Download the flow from the Azure AI Foundry
 - Build the flow - Use the `pf` CLI to build your flow
 - Build and push the image - Containerize the flow and push to your Azure Container Registry
 - Publish the image to Azure App Service